rossant/website/content/2015-compiler-data-visualization.md

 While the runtime would likely be implemented in C++, the compiler could be written either in Python or in C++.
 If it is written in Python, other languages like R or Julia would need to implement it as well.
 But a Python implementation of the compiler might be an interesting first step.

-The C++ Vulkan and CPU runtimes could be ported to the browser and mobile platforms via the LLVM toolchain.
+The C++ Vulkan and CPU runtimes could be ported to the browser and to mobile platforms via the LLVM toolchain.

 ### Library of functions

 The compiler and runtime are just the core components.
 Then, to make the users' lives easier, we'd have to implement a rich library of functions, visuals, interactivity routines, and high-level APIs.
 Having a highly modular architecture is critical here.

-There could be a rich user-contributed library of reusable pure functions, for example:
+There could be a rich user-contributed library of reusable pure LLVM functions, for example:

 * geometric transformations: linear, polar, logarithmic, various Earth projections, etc.
 * color space transformations and colormaps